xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Synchronous/Satellites.md

 =====================

 Satellite Collections are an *Enterprise* only feature.
-When doing Joins in an ArangoDB cluster data has to exchanged between different servers.
+When doing Joins in an AvocadoDB cluster data has to exchanged between different servers.

 Joins will be executed on a coordinator.
 It will prepare an execution plan and execute it.
 When executing the coordinator will contact all shards of the